AlmaCuevas/EEG-Classifiers-Ensemble/processing_eeg_methods/Abandoned/notes.md

-I also tried eeglib foe features extraction, but it was nonsense.
+I also tried eeglib for features extraction, but it was nonsense.